Shujaat123/ACP-LSTM-NFR/README.md

-# Creating a markdown string for the README file
-readme_content = """
 # ACP-LSTM-NFR: Anticancer Peptides Classification Using Long-Short-Term Memory with Novel Feature Representation

 This repository contains the code and resources for the paper **"Anticancer Peptides Classification Using Long-Short-Term Memory with Novel Feature Representation"**.
 The project focuses on predicting anticancer peptides (ACPs) from peptide sequences using a Long-Short-Term Memory (LSTM)-based model with novel feature representations.